Solomakhin-Anton/DINSQA/Plan.md

 - check the behavior of the program if we enter only letters in the email field;
 - check the behavior of the program if we leave the email field empty;
 - check the behavior of the program if we leave the phone field empty;
+- check the behavior of the program if you search by a non-existent phone number;
+- check the behavior of the program, if you search by empty phone number;
+- check the behavior of the program if you search by a non-existent id;
+- check the behavior of the program, if you search by empty id;